 The Offset Project Registry has 45 calendar days to review the offset verification information once complete and accurate verification documents are received from the verification body.

-The Offset Project Registry has an additional 15 working days to submit its report to ARB.
-ARB will review the Offset Project Registry report and determine based on the report and all the information submitted by the verification body and Offset Project Operator or Authorized Project Designee, if applicable, and may request additional information, clarifications, and revisions to the materials, if necessary.
+The Offset Project Registry has an additional 15 working days to submit its report to CARB.
+CARB will review the Offset Project Registry report and determine based on the report and all the information submitted by the verification body and Offset Project Operator or Authorized Project Designee, if applicable, if the invalidation timeframe will be reduced.
+During its review, CARB may request additional information, clarifications, and revisions to the materials, if necessary.

-The provisions in sections 95985(b)(1)(B)1. through 4. apply if an offset project is developed under one of the following Compliance Offset Protocols, and the provisions in sections 95985(b)(1)(B)1. through 3. apply for any early action quantification methodologies approved pursuant to the Program for Recognition of Early Action Offset Credits for the same project types, as well as any applicable provisions in section 95990(a)(3)(A):
+The provisions in sections 95985(b)(1)(B)1. through 4. apply if an offset project is developed under one of the following Compliance Offset Protocols:

 The Compliance Offset Protocols in section 95973(a)(2)(C)2.;